Skip to main content

 Explore File Structure in HDFView

-Within the OSBS group there are two more groups - Min_1 and Min_30.
+Within the dp04/data group there are five more groups: fluxCo2, fluxH2o, fluxMome, fluxTemp, and foot.
 What data are contained within these groups?

-**Note:** The data used in this activity were collected by a temperature sensor mounted on a National Ecological Observatory Network (NEON) flux tower.
+**Note:** The data used in this activity were collected by sensors mounted on a National Ecological Observatory Network (NEON) flux tower.
 Read more about NEON towers here.

 Illustration of a NEON tower with arms containing sensors extending horizontally off of the tower structure